blacklightpy/vaultofknowledge/Child Marriage in Religions.md

 - Muslim Personal Law set the marriageable age of women at the age of 15, when puberty is attained, while they are still a minor.
 # Christianity
 # Judaism
+As per the Talmud, a three year old can marry and be had sex with.